-Establishment of an IR department (person in charge) The department that specializes in IR is part of the Corporate Communications Department and there are five people specifically involved in IR activities.
+Establishment of an IR department (person in charge) The department that specializes in IR is part of the Corporate Communications Department and there are six people specifically involved in IR activities.
 (1) Executive Officer in charge of IR: Tatsumi Kawata, Representative Director and Executive Vice President (2) People responsible for IR matters Takashi Mizuno, General Manager of Corporate Communications Department Takuo Matsuka, Group Manager of Corporate Communications Department Other The Company is conducting IR activities that consciously target individual investors, such as hosting explanatory meetings for individual investors, revamping the IR website and other.
 In addition, when updating the website or publishing printed materials, a conscious effort is made to utilize financial and non-financial information to deepen understanding about the Group's operations.

-3. Measures that Consider the Interests of Stakeholders
+3. Measures that Consider the Interests of Stakeholders REVISED

 Supplementary Information Provisions made in internal regulations and other in consideration of stakeholders' interests In 2017, the Company newly created the Sumitomo Forestry Group Code of Conduct by bringing together all its existing ethics-related guidelines.
 In the Sumitomo Forestry Group Code of Conduct, the Company states that the Company conducts business activities while proactively seeking out opportunities to communicate with a diverse range of stakeholders.
-Promotion of environmental protection, corporate social responsibility (CSR) and other activities The Company has formulated its corporate philosophy as follows: "The Sumitomo Forestry Group utilizes wood as a healthy and environmentally friendly natural resource to provide a diverse range of lifestyle-related services that contribute to the realization of a sustainable and prosperous society.
+Promotion of environmental protection, corporate social responsibility (CSR) and other activities Sumitomo Forestry Group conducts business activities in accordance with its Corporate Philosophy, Action Guidelines and the Sumitomo Group Code of Conduct.
+Our Corporate Philosophy is as follows: "The Sumitomo Forestry Group utilizes wood as a healthy and environmentally friendly natural resource to provide a diverse range of lifestyle-related services that contribute to the realization of a sustainable and prosperous society.
 All our efforts are based on Sumitomo's Business Spirit, which places prime importance on fairness and integrity for the good of society."
-The Company stipulated its Environmental Philosophy in 1994 and its Group-integrated Environmental Policy in 2000.
-In addition, from fiscal 2009, the Company incorporated mid-term environmental goals as annual numerical targets in its Environmental Budget and for each organization, uses the PDCA cycle to steadily raise the level of its environmental activities.
-In 2015, the Environmental Philosophy, the Environmental Policy, the Sumitomo Forestry Group Biodiversity Declaration and the Sumitomo Forestry Group Biodiversity Action Guidelines were integrated and put into operation as the Sumitomo
+To realize a decarbonized society by 2050, the Company formulated in February 2022 its long-term vision Mission TREEING 2030, which sets out what kind of company it wants to be over the long term.
+By providing value for the global environment, for people and society, and for the market economy through our business activities, we are striving to make our planet safer and more secure for current and future generations of people and all living beings.